60+ Resources for Talking to Kids About Racism

-When members in Creative with Kids Parenting Secret Mission Society expressed the wish that they knew more resources for talking with children about race and racism, I knew just who to ask to write a resource list.
+When readers expressed the wish that they knew more resources for talking with children about race and racism, I knew just who to ask to write a resource list.
 My dear friend Lorien is a contributor here and also the person I would go to for advice on discussing social justice.
 She’s compiled some of the books, music and videos she and her husband use with their kids to discuss racism.
 I hope you find them helpful! ~Alissa

 Resources for talking with Kids About Race and Racism

 Amazon links are affiliate links.
-If you purchase through these you support Creative With Kids without extra cost to yourself.
+If you purchase through these Bounceback Parenting will receive a percentage of the sale.

 by: Lorien Van Ness